 This is one of 14 films we did for an Initiative called Jobfarm which had its successful launch at the Royal Highland Show 2018.
-The campaign’s aim is to encourage more young people to work in the agriculture and to show them the variate of jobs they could do.
+The campaign’s aim was to encourage more young people to work in the agriculture sector and to show them the variety of jobs they could do.
 Ben’s film as well as all the others took half a day to film with two camera operators on location.

-We filmed Lesley’s story as part of a series of films we made for the Mental Welfare Commission to promote the use of Advanced Statements.
-The series took us around Scotland interviewing people with Mental Health issues and Mental Health professionals to kick start a campaign that would raise awareness of this initiative.
+We filmed Lesley’s story as part of a series of films for the Mental Welfare Commission of Scotland to promote the use of Advanced Statements.
+The series took us around the country interviewing people with mental health issues as well as mental health professionals to kick start a campaign that would raise awareness of this initiative.

 Lesley has a lot of different hobbies and we were able to utilise this in order to tell her story in a visual and interesting way.

 Fatigue is a common challenge of living with myeloma and Lynn describes it as “like wading through mud” and having a “porridge/marshmallow head”.
-Lynn also discusses receiving her diagnosis of myeloma and how she focuses on making the most of every single day.
+In this film Lynn also discusses receiving her diagnosis of myeloma and how she focuses on making the most of every single day.

-We’ve been asked to make 90 seconds long personal stories of young people working in agriculture.
+We’ve been asked to make 90 seconds long personal stories of young people working in the agriculture sector.
 This film along with 13 others have been used at events and online to spread the word about the opportunities in the sector.
 We only had couple of hours with Katrina so had to be quick on our feet to make sure we can tell her story visually.